ChokoGroup/Choko-Hack-Automatic-Lists/README.md

 - `assets`    has the icons, buttons layout and sounds for games in carousel.
 You can change them or add your own assets.
 - `patches`   has the 'fba_libretro.so' used by default in all lists (and some extra cores we can use/test).
 - `patches/SUBFOLDERS_WITH_ANY_NAME`  has specific files to the correspondent list, for UI customization or using patched binaries (look into examples included).

+Note: An updated fbneo core is compiled every week and released in https://github.com/ChokoGroup/FBNeo/releases/tag/libretro-latest
+Just extract the file `fbneo_libretro.so`, rename it to `fba_libretro.so` and put it in `patches/default` or in `patches/SUBFOLDER_WITH_SAME_NAME_AS_ROMS_FOLDER`

 ## Notes: